alokkulkarni/buildandburn/docs/backstage/template-usage.md

 2. Go to the created GitHub repository
 3. Run the GitHub Actions workflow to create the environment
 4. Use the environment for development or testing
 5. When finished, run the workflow again to destroy the environment

+## Contributing

+For information on contributing to the Build and Burn project, please see the [CONTRIBUTING.md](../../CONTRIBUTING.md) file in the root of the repository.